jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >      -   Highly motivated at the beginning; then the problems start
 >      -   Finishing is good
 >      -   Waiting for feedback is bad
->      -   being afraid of clients rejection of the design
+>      -   being afraid of the client’s rejection of the design
 > -   repetitive and manual work (negative)
 > -   changes and requirements
 >      -   Some changes like page format are hard to change later